vibha-yganji/frontTri2/CG_UndecidedProblems.md

 **What are the consequences of the problem being undecidable?**

-What are the consequences of the problem being undecidable?

 **A.** The programmers can come up with an algorithm that will find 100% of the unreachable code, but it would take an unreasonable amount of time to run.

 **B.** The programmers can come up with an algorithm that correctly determines unreachable code most of the time, but it will not correctly identify unreachable code in all cases.